 Why?

-Inside the Jewish Temple was the "Holiest of All," the most holy place, the entry into which was forbidden for all except the high priest, and even he could enter only once a year.
+Inside the Jewish Temple was the "Holiest of All," the most holy place, the entry into which was forbidden for all but the high priest, and even he could enter only once a year.
 Because the current assessment of the exact location of the Holiest of All is uncertain, the orthodox Jews feared inadvertently treading on the former site of the Holiest of All.
 Rabbis in Jerusalem still forbid their flock from setting foot on the Temple Mount for this reason but many Jews remain troubled - even indignant - that a Muslim shrine sits atop the site of their Temple, including the Holiest of All.*

 Is the Dome of the Rock's golden dome made of gold?